Prometheus Unbound (Shelley): Act I

 Act I begins in the Indian Caucasus, where the Titan Prometheus is bound to a rock face, and he is surrounded by the Oceanides Panthea and Ione.
 As morning breaks, Prometheus cries out against the "Monarch of Gods and Daemons", Jupiter, and his tyrannous kingship.
 From his bound position, Prometheus claims to be greater than Jupiter before relating his suffering to the conditions of nature, including the Earth, Heaven, Sun, Sea, and Shadow.
 He turns to how nature has aided in his torture along with the constant tearing at his flesh by "Heaven's winged hound", the hawks of Jupiter.
 As he accounts his sufferings more and more, he reaches a peak of declaring that he would recall "The curse / Once breathed on thee..."
 Four voices, from the mountains, springs, air, and whirlwinds, respond to Prometheus through describing how they see the world and how "we shrank back: for dreams of ruin / To frozen caves our flight pursuing / Made us keep silence".
 The Earth then joins in to describe how all parts of the world cried out "Misery!".

 Prometheus reflects on the voices before returning to his own suffering at Jupiter's hands and recalling his love for the Oceanid Asia.
 Shortly after, he demands to hear his curse against Jupiter, and the Earth tells Prometheus "I dare not speak like life, lest Heaven's fell King / Should hear, and link me to some wheel of pain / More torturing than the one whereon I roll" and also that he is "more than God / Being wise and kind".
-Prometheus asks who he is talking to, and the Earth admits to being the mother of all who suffers under Jupiter's tyranny.
-Prometheus praises her, but demands that she recalls the curse he laid upon Jupiter.
-The Earth responds by describing Zoroaster and that there are two realities: the current and the shadow reality that exists "Till death unite them and they part no more".
+Prometheus asks who he is talking to, and the Earth admits to being the mother of all who suffer under Jupiter's tyranny.
+Prometheus praises her, but demands that she recall the curse he laid upon Jupiter.
+The Earth responds by describing Zoroaster and that there are two realities: the current and the shadow reality that exist "Till death unite them and they part no more".
 She then mentions Demogorgon, "the supreme Tyrant" of the shadow realm, and asks Prometheus to call upon "Thine own ghost, or the ghost of Jupiter, / Hades, or Typhon or what mightier Gods / From all-prolific Evil" if he wishes to hear his curse spoken again.

 Taking her advice, Prometheus calls upon the Phantasm of Jupiter, and Ione and Panthea describe the phantasm's appearance soon after.
 The phantasm first asks, "Why have the secret / powers of this strange world / Driven me, a frail and empty phantom, hither/ On direst storms?"
 Prometheus commands the phantasm to recall the curse against Jupiter, and the phantasm obeys: